-The XC90 carries Volvo's familiar face — not the previous boxy angles, but the smoother, friendlier look that's been present since the early 2000s.
-The door handles and side mirrors are body-colored, and the mirrors incorporate turn signals.
-The roof rails are trimmed in black or aluminum.
+The XC90 carries Volvo's familiar face — not the previous boxy angles, but the smoother, more modern look that's been present since the early 2000s.
+The door handles and side mirrors are body-colored, and the mirrors incorporate turn-signal lights.
+The roof rails are silver-colored.
 The R-Design trim changes the look of the grille and adds rear skid plates.
 The V8 adds twin dual exhaust pipes.
+Exterior features include:

 - Available 18-, 19- or 20-inch alloy wheels

 - Standard power-operated and heated mirrors

 - Standard power moonroof

 The dashboard and instrument panel dome employ slanted, angular themes, as does the three-spoke steering wheel with audio and cruise controls.
 Various console knobs have chrome coverings, and an auto-dimming rearview mirror is standard.

 The XC90 seats five people in two rows, and a standard third-row seat bumps total seating capacity to seven, but it's a tight squeeze in back.
 (Volvo recommends the third row for occupants 5 feet, 3 inches or shorter.)
 A built-in booster seat in the second row adjusts forward up to 12 inches to keep children closer to adults up front.